 Prior to October 1, 2012, Special Permits for vehicles and loads operating in excess of Federal weight limitations on the Interstate System were only available for those loads that were not easily dismantled or divided (non-divisible loads).
 MAP-21 authorizes qualifying vehicles and loads to operate with a Special Permit when transporting a load that can be easily dismantled or divided (divisible loads).

-FHWA will establish special permitting requirements for the transportation of divisible loads on the Interstate System during Presidentially declared national emergencies or major disasters under Section 1511.
-States' implementation of section 1511 will be evaluated as part of the States' annual certification of vehicle size and weight enforcement programs required under 23 CFR part 657.
+The Federal Highway Administration (FHWA) will establish special permitting requirements for the transportation of divisible loads on the Interstate System during Presidentially-declared national emergencies or major disasters under Section 1511.
+States' implementation of Section 1511 will be evaluated as part of the States' annual certification of vehicle size and weight enforcement programs required under 23 CFR part 657.

 For purposes of this section, relief supplies may include, but are not limited to:

 The term "delivering" means transporting relief supplies to any destination that is part of the geographical area covered by the emergency or major disaster declaration.
 A State may issue permits to vehicles destined for a disaster area located in another State.